 Below are some essential facts about the available SSO options.
 These are explained in greater detail in this article.

 - Admins and agents can sign in with either their Google, Microsoft, or Zendesk accounts, or can sign in directly by going to their Zendesk URL and entering their username and password.
-End users can sign in with all social and business accounts and their Zendesk accounts.
+End users can sign in with social accounts and their Zendesk accounts.

 - If your Zendesk account is closed or restricted and a user tries to sign in with a different email than the one registered in Zendesk Support, their request will be rejected.